Six New Auto Safety Technologies That Could Start Saving Lives by 2020

 Inclement weather, black ice, in particular, is often the source of multi-car pileups on our nation’s roads.

 State transportation officials in Michigan, Minnesota, and Nevada are testing technology that will warn motorists when they’re about to hit black ice.
 It works with sensor technology—a vehicle’s sensors will assess the surface temperature of the road and other weather data to provide a likelihood of bad weather conditions to a central computer system, which sends messages to the driver.
+Officials can adapt this technology to potholes and other hazards in the near future.

 6. Smarter Traffic Lights